AdobeDocs/genstudio.en/help/user-guide/content/connect-aem-repo.md

 ## Step 3: Approve assets

-Approve assets for use in [!DNL Content Hub], which in turn makes them available in GenStudio for Performance Marketers.
+Approve assets for use in [!DNL Content Hub], which makes them available in GenStudio for Performance Marketers.
 See [Approve assets in Experience Manager](https://experienceleague.adobe.com/en/docs/experience-manager-cloud-service/content/assets/dynamicmedia/dynamic-media-open-apis/approve-assets) in the _AEM as a Cloud Service_ documentation.

 ## Step 4: Configure asset visibility